Reviews You Can Rely On

 Ease of Assembly

-Our final metric focused on the effort required to go from unboxing each chair to sitting in it.
+Our final metric focuses on the effort required to go from unboxing each chair to sitting in it.
 We looked at both the actual assembly process and the quality of the included documentation to determine scores.
-Since this process is something most people will only have to go through once, we placed relatively little weight on this metric.
+Since most people will only have to go through this process once, we placed relatively little weight on this metric—but we've all had nightmare stories of poor installation directions and want to prevent these low moments in our lives for you.

 Conclusion

 An ergonomic chair can make all the difference between having a productive work environment or a day plagued with stiffness and backaches.
-We hope this review has been a helpful side-by-side comparison of the top office chairs currently available and has given you the tools you need to find the perfect chair that matches your sitting needs and budget.
+There's nothing better than walking over to our desk, a mug of coffee in hand, and sinking into a chair that we adjusted to our own particular body type.
+We hope our side-by-side comparisons of the top office chairs have given you the tools you need to find the perfect chair that matches your sitting needs and budget.